bertmelis/bertmelis.github.io/_posts/2022-12-10-1-Jellyfin-hardware-transcoding.md

 ### Permissions

 To avoid issues with filesystem permissions inside and outside the container I opted to just give rw access to all on both the `/dev/dri/card0` and `/dev/dri/renderD128`.
-My iser had group access to both paths but the groups inside and outside the container are not the same and filesystem permissions fail.
+My user had group access to both paths but the groups inside and outside the container are not the same and filesystem permissions fail.
 By granting everyone read and write access, this issue is out of the way.

 This is how it looks like on my side: